bingomanatee/snaps/api/Snap.md

 this method links all the children of this Snap to any/all parents the Snap has, and destroys the parent/child link nodes between this Snap and its parents and children, taking the Snap "out of the network" of nodes.
-Part of the `destroy()` process of a Snap, but might be usefu for moving Snaps around without destorying the heirarchy.
+Part of the `destroy()` process of a Snap, but might be useful for moving Snaps around without obliterating the family tree's branch.

 #### Snap.listen(message : string, listener: function, bind: boolean) : this (Snap)